New for 2017

 Travel to the start

 All participants will be bused to the start of the linear route and will then run back to Rhoscolyn.
 You will need to travel on the bus as the briefing will take place on the journey but friends and family are welcome to travel to the start by car to see you start the race.
 The race will start at Ellin’s Tower at the South Stack RSPB Reserve, postcode LL65 1YH.
-The cafe does not open until 10am so there will be no toilet facilities there and a chance to grab a last caffine hit whilst you take in the views!
+The cafe will be opening early for us so there will be toilet facilities there and a chance to grab a last caffine hit whilst you take in the views!

 Route and safety briefing

-The briefing will be held on the bus.
+The briefing will be held before you board the bus.
 Persons who have not attended the brief will not be allowed to start the race!

 Our Charity Partner – The Marine Conservation Society